 Perhaps the most original and contrarian scholar of the past decade or so, whose 2007 masterpiece The Black Swan established his credentials and inverted conventional wisdom on its head to show how inapplicable it is to our modern, complex and increasingly recursive environment, Taleb makes another hard to ignore observation in his book Antifragile.

 Pharmaceutical companies are under financial pressure to find diseases and satisfy the security analysts.
-They have been scraping the bottom of the barrel, looking for diseases among healthy people, lobbying for reclassifications of conditions, and fine-tuning sales tricks to get doctors to overprescribe.
+They have been scraping the bottom of the barrel, looking for diseases among healthier and healthier people, lobbying for reclassifications of conditions, and fine-tuning sales tricks to get doctors to overprescribe.
 Indeed, pharma plays on the interventionism of doctors.

 Another way to view it: the iatrogenics is in the patient, not in the treatment.
 If the patient is close to death, all speculative treatments should be encouraged — no holds barred.
 Conversely, if the patient is near healthy, then Mother Nature should be the doctor.